casper-network/juliet/juliet.md

 The receiver of a frame of kind `REQUEST` MUST check if `INCOMING_REQS_n` is greater or equal in size than `REQUEST_LIMIT_n`; if it is the receiver MUST send back a `REQUEST_LIMIT_EXCEEDED` error.

-The receiver MUST track the incoming request ID by adding it to `INCOMING_REQS_n`.
+The receiver MUST track the incoming request ID by adding it to `INCOMING_REQS_n` and increase `CANCELLATION_ALLOWANCE_n` by one, unless it is already at its maximum value.
 It now yields a valid `REQUEST` message to the application.

 #### Sending a request with a payload